-Management of the Company expects to maintain a controlled cost environment for progressing each of the technology development projects described in ITEM 2- Overall Performance.
-Management expects an increased pace of expenditures during 2013 in order to advance the intellectual property produced its subsidiaries.
+The result for the quarter is a Net loss of \$32,624 or a loss of \$0.001 per common share based on 47,760,179 common shares outstanding.
+Management of the Company expects to maintain a controlled cost environment for the technology development projects described in ITEM 1-Company Profile.
 If deemed necessary, management of the Company will consider accessing capital markets to raise more funds to complement existing resources.
 Please see ITEM 6 - Liquidity for more information.